karla-codes/karla-codes/README.md

 ## Karla Walker 👽

 Hello!
 I'm Karla a self-taught front-end developer and designer.

-**Stay tuned for my updated personal site but in the meantime check out some of my projects below!**
+*Stay tuned for my updated personal site and in the meantime check out some of my projects below!*

 <!--